Analytics

 Essential metrics to track in your web analytics dashboard

-The right metrics don’t just report on performance—they show you what to fix, where to focus, and how to grow.
+The right metrics don’t just provide insights through detailed website analytics reports, they show you what to fix, where to focus, and how to grow.
+A well structured metrics dashboard helps orgnize these insights clearyly, insuring your team tracks what truly drives impact.
 These are the five core areas every dashboard should cover.

 Website traffic sources